-Overall, the main ecosystem impacts of the UoAs are considered to result from harvesting the target species, including accessing fishing sites.
-Ecosystem modelling (conducted to investigate the ecosystem impacts of the creation of the Dawesville Channel) explored the impacts of increasing and decreasing fishing effort on functional groups.
-Few negative impacts of increasing fishing effort were identified, and most functional groups were predicted to increase in biomass (Fretzer 2013).
-The legal-size requirement on landed blue swimmer crab catch facilitates the retention of juveniles in the population and ecosystem.
-Similarly, the legal requirement to return berried females to the water is expected to contribute to stock maintenance and therefore mitigate ecosystem impacts of target species removal.
-Fishing mortality of blue swimmer crabs is considered a small proportion of the total biomass in the south-west region (Johnston et al. 2015).
-For sea mullet, a tolerance level for the commercial fishery has been set based on catch in periods the fishery is considered to have operated sustainably (i.e. catch below MSY) (DPIRD 2020a).
+Overall, ecosystem impacts of the UoAs result from harvesting the target species, including accessing fishing sites.
+Ecosystem modelling (conducted to investigate the ecosystem effects of the creation of the Dawesville Channel) explored the impacts of increasing and decreasing fishing effort on functional groups.
+Few negative impacts of increasing fishing effort were identified, and most functional groups were predicted to increase in biomass under the increased effort scenarios explored (Fretzer, 2013).
+A legal-size requirement on landed blue swimmer crab catch facilitates the retention of juveniles in the population and ecosystem.
+Similarly, the legal requirement to return berried females to the water is Approval Date: 19.10.2020 05:53:29 expected to contribute to stock maintenance and therefore mitigate ecosystem impacts of target species removal.
+Fishing mortality of blue swimmer crabs is considered to affect a small proportion of the total biomass in the south-west region (Johnston et al., 2015).
+For sea mullet, a tolerance level for the commercial fishery has been set based on catch in periods the fishery is considered to have operated sustainably (i.e. catch below MSY) (DPIRD, 2020a).
 Disturbance due to foot and boat traffic has been considered specifically with respect to habitat and ETP impacts (see below).
 A simplified Estuary food web is shown in Figure 10.

-There is a closed season for commercial crab pot fishing, which was extended from two to three months in 2019 after a management review and is now set for 1 September - 31 November.
-Fishing using this method is prohibited at weekends, and there are spatial closures encompassing the Dawesville Channel, Mandurah Entrance Channel, and rivers that enter the Estuary, as well as in adjacent marine areas.
-Closures to all commercial fishing cover 14% of the Estuary (Fisher et al. 2020).
+There is a closed season for commercial crab pot fishing, which was extended from two to three months in 2019 after a management review and is now set for 1 September - 30 November.
+Fishing using this method is prohibited at weekends.
+Recreational fishing is also prohibited from 1 September - 30 November.
+There are spatial closures encompassing the Dawesville Channel, Mandurah Entrance Channel, and rivers that enter the Estuary, as well as in adjacent marine areas.
+Closures to commercial fishing cover 14% of the Estuary (Fisher et al., 2020).